charles-hefele/dig-net/README.md

 The inspiration behind this project is the Mars _Perseverance_ rover, which has a mission to search for signs of ancient life.
 I imagine such an agent trained with RL could be useful in programming what the rover's daily schedule should be in order to optimize travel time and battery consumption.

-I've tried a variety of different approaches to find an optimal solution to this, with the most optimal thus far being found in gym_digger_dqn_keras-rl2.py.
+I've tried a variety of different approaches to find an optimal solution to this, with the most optimal thus far being found in gym_digger_dqn_keras-rl2.py being trained against the 4x4_h map.
+It is important to note that in order to perform the training more efficiently, this file was converted to a Google Colab notebook and trained on the Python 3 Google Compute Engine backend with a runtime of approximately 1 hour.